LISTEN TO THIS ARTICLE:

 Humans crave connection to each other.
 Working together in social groups has been a major key to our growth as a species.
 When we are alone, we are at our most vulnerable.
 Severe isolation causes chronic stress and leads to poor mental and physical health.
-We all felt this during the COVID lockdowns, but isolation hit people with substance use disorders especially hard.
+We all felt this during the COVID lockdowns, but isolation hit people with substance use disorders and those in sobriety especially hard.

 While it’s not accurate to say that isolation causes substance use disorders, social isolation plays a major role.
 The effects of drugs can offer some people a temporary relief from negative emotions.
 When they aren’t using drugs, that pain floods in, and people use again.